Senior Lecturer / Director of Occupational Therapy

 Rachel is a senior lecturer who has been teaching in higher education since 1993.
 She is a HCPC registered occupational therapist with a background in mental health and learning disabilities.
-She has held a wide variety of administrative posts, including programme leadership and is currently the Directorate of Occupational Therapy’s Business Champion.
+She has held a wide variety of administrative posts, including programme leadership and is currently the Director (job share) and Business Champion for the Directorate of Occupational Therapy.
+She is experienced in programme development and management, with involvement in both educational & clinical inter-disciplinary initiatives.

 She has expertise in occupational therapy theory and practice and understands the impact of engagement in occupation on health and wellbeing.
-She is interested in the therapeutic use of activity, social exclusion/inclusion, vocational rehabilitation, models of practice, enquiry based learning and qualitative research.
+She is interested in the therapeutic use of activity, social prescription, social exclusion/inclusion, vocational rehabilitation, enquiry based learning, qualitative research and practice evaluation.

-Rachel is a member of the University of Salford’s Vocational Rehabilitation Service Team; which has service delivery and research functions.
+Rachel is a member of the University of Salford’s Wellness Works vocational rehabilitation service; which has service delivery, research and evaluation functions.

-Her primary teaching responsibilities are to the BSc (Hons) Occupational Therapy full and part time programmes and she provides research supervision to students on the MSc Advanced Occupational Therapy programme
+Her primary teaching responsibilities are to the BSc (Hons) Occupational Therapy full and part time programmes, the MSc Advanced Occupational Therapy programme and the MSc in Occupational and Vocational Rehabilitation.

 Qualifications and Memberships